To the Sanctuary’s many dear friends,

 The Sanctuary is rich in Indian and pioneer history.
 There are remnants of homesteads, Indian camps and arrowheads.

-In the spring and summer months, to raise money to support the horses, the Sanctuary offers picnic rides, 2 & 3 day overnight rides.
-Each day, ride the trails created by the wild horses and burros through pine and oak-studded hills and Volcanic Rock out croppings--a bit of paradise dotted with meadows, woods, creeks, and ponds.
+In 2024 on Saturday mornings during the summer months of June and July, to raise money to support the wild horses, the Sanctuary will be offering 2-hour trail rides.
+Guests will have the opportunity to ride the trails created by the wild horses and burros through pine and oak-studded hills and volcanic rock out cropping's--a bit of paradise dotted with meadows, woods, creeks, and ponds.

 Whether riding the valley floor or the rugged, rock-strewn ridges of the Sanctuary, visitors enjoy the excitement of wild herds grazing and running free in their natural surroundings.
 They share their natural setting with black bear, deer, quail, dove, wild turkey, gray fox, coyote, raccoon, badger, bobcat and mountain lion; also hawks, owls, bald eagles and 150 varieties of song birds.